 Pharaoh gave the command to let the B'nei Yisrael leave with wealth and cattle according to the oath which God had made to Avraham, our father.
-The B'nei Yisrael tarried a little, saying, "Are we thieves that we must leave at night?"
+Some of the B'nei Yisrael tarried a little while they said, "Are we thieves that we must leave at night?"
 Then the B'nei Yisrael demanded of the Egyptians vessels of gold and silver and garments.